Symplectic Frieze Patterns: Symplectic 2-friezes, SL-friezes and difference equations

 (c) There is only one tame symplectic $2$-frieze with constant first row equal to 0.
 It is the following frieze of width 7:

 \end{ex}

-\begin{rem} The conventional choice to extend the array of a symplectic $2$-frieze with three rows of zeros at the top and bottom and then by antiperiodicty $d_{i+w+5,j}=d_{i,j+w+5}=-d_{i,j}$ (c.f. \S \ref{nota}) is justified as the only choice that extends a $2$-frieze with no zero entry to an infinite tame array. \end{rem}
+\begin{rem}The conventional choice to extend the array of a symplectic $2$-frieze with three rows of zeros at the top and bottom and then by antiperiodicty $d_{i+w+5,j}=d_{i,j+w+5}=-d_{i,j}$ (cf.\ Section~\ref{nota}) is justified as the only choice that extends a $2$-frieze with no zero entry to an infinite tame array. \end{rem}